Anthony-Fi/homellmcoder/docs/architecture.md

     H --> I{Tests};
     I --> J(Docs Agent);
     J --> K{Documentation};
+    A[User Goal] -- Jedi Agent (Automated Orchestration) --> F;
 ```

 1.  **Manager Agent:** Acts as the project architect.
 It receives the user's goal and creates a `plan.md` file, which outlines the high-level project and assigns tasks to other agents.
 The Manager agent's output is strictly enforced to only allow the creation of `plan.md`.
 2.  **Planner Agent:** Reads the `plan.md` file and refines it into a detailed, step-by-step execution plan.
 The Planner's output is strictly an updated `project_plan.md`.
 The Planner agent's output is strictly enforced to only allow modifications to `project_plan.md`.
+3.  **Jedi Agent:** Operates as a distinct, automated orchestration layer.
+It bypasses the manual step-by-step chat workflow and programmatically orchestrates the Planner, Manager, and Coder agents (and potentially others) to generate entire projects autonomously.
+It manages the full lifecycle of project generation, including dynamic subfolder creation for outputs, post-generation tasks like Black formatting and Git initialization, and in-app review of generated files.
+This agent is designed for hands-off, large-scale code generation and rapid prototyping.
-3.  **Specialist Agents (Coder, Refactor, QA/Tester, Docs):** Execute the detailed steps provided by the Planner.
+4.  **Specialist Agents (Coder, Refactor, QA/Tester, Docs):** Execute the detailed steps provided by the Planner.
 The `Coder Agent` can now execute terminal commands (e.g., `pip install`, `npm install`, `composer create-project`), create directories, and create/edit code files directly from the plan.
 When generating `requirements.txt`, the Coder Agent is now instructed to only include third-party packages, explicitly excluding standard library modules.
 The output of these `run_command` actions is streamed live to the `TerminalWidget`.
 The Coder agent's output is strictly enforced to prevent any modifications to `plan.md` or `project_plan.md`.
 Each agent focuses on its specific area of expertise, ensuring high-quality output.

 All specialist agents share a common chat history, allowing for seamless context transfer and collaboration throughout the workflow.